Nonperturbative Dyson-Schwinger equation approach to strongly interacting Dirac fermion systems: Fermion-boson coupling

 \section{Fermion-boson coupling $\phi{\bar\psi}\psi$}

-In this section, we investigate the case in which the boson field $\phi$ couples to ${\bar\psi}\psi$ defined via the unite matrix $I$.
-In this case the Constraint III is always satisfied, thus we only need to ensure that the Constraint I is simultaneously satisfied.
+In this section, we investigate the case in which the boson field $\phi$ couples to ${\bar\psi}\psi$ defined via the unity matrix $I$.
+The Yukawa coupling term $\phi{\bar\psi}\psi$ describes the interaction between massless Dirac fermions and the quantum critical fluctuation of the order parameter that is induced by dynamical chiral symmetry breaking \cite{Pan18}.
+In this case the constraint III is always satisfied, thus we only need to ensure that the Constraint I is simultaneously satisfied.